Alex Call Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.16 team ERA ranks 13th among all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA across all MLB pitching staffs (4.08).

-- Guardians pitchers combine to give up 11 home runs (0.8 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to allow the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Quantrill (0-1) gets the starting nod for the Guardians, his third of the season.
+- The Guardians will send Plesac (0-0) to the mound to make his third start of the season.

-- His most recent time out came on Saturday against the Seattle Mariners, when the righty threw five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last appeared on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.